logeast/figma-uml-widget/README.md

 ## More Feature, more custom!

 We're actively listening to and prioritizing feedback so this list may change.
-Currently list is what we plan to support in this wedget.
+Currently list is what we plan to support in this widget.

 ### Currently Supported